 Drawing on an eclectic mix of classical and cross-genre influences, Her diverse career has seen her work performed IN CONCERT HALLS (Queen Elizabeth Hall, Kings Place, Cadogan Hall, St John’s Smith Square, St Martin-in-the-fields), AT MUSIC FESTIVALS (WOMAD, Simple Things, THREE CHOIRS, HIDDEN NOTES) AND NEW MUSIC NIGHTs (NONCLASSICAL) aLONGSIDE plays on BBC Radio 3, BBC Radio 6 and Soho Radio.

-As an orchestrator and arranger, projects with Paraorchestra have included collaborating with Suede’s Brett Anderson for ‘Death Songbook’ (Gŵyl 2021/BBC), reimagining the songs of Barry White (Park Stage, Glastonbury Festival 2019), and creating realisations of works by electronic pioneer Pauline Oliveros for the concert ‘Minimalism Changed my Life’ (Queen Elizabeth Hall, London/Bridgewater Hall, Manchester).
+As an orchestrator and arranger, projects with Paraorchestra have included collaborating with Suede’s Brett Anderson for ‘Death Songbook’ (Gŵyl 2021/BBC/#12 in the independent’s ‘Best albums of 2024’), reimagining the songs of Barry White (Park Stage, Glastonbury Festival 2019), and creating realisations of works by electronic pioneer Pauline Oliveros for the concert ‘Minimalism Changed my Life’ (Queen Elizabeth Hall, London/Bridgewater Hall, Manchester).
 Charlotte also orchestrated Mercury Prize -nominated Hannah Peel’s no.1 classical album ‘The Unfolding’ released on Real World Records.

-Charlotte is passionate about the role of music in health, education and wellbeing and has collaborated with leading arts organisations including Royal Philharmonic Orchestra, Streetwise Opera, Britten Pears Arts, RCM Sparks, Youth Music Theatre UK and English National Ballet.
+Charlotte is passionate about the role of music in health, education and wellbeing and has collaborated with leading arts organisations including Royal Philharmonic Orchestra, Streetwise Opera, Britten Pears Arts, RCM Sparks, Youth Music Theatre UK, PHILHARMONIA and English National Ballet.
 She is a trustee of the Pete Handley Percussion Award and has been an Associate Lecturer at Goldsmiths University, London.
-Most Recently She was invited by the Ivors academy to speak at the Houses of Parliament to celebrate 20 years of the ivors composer awards.
+In 2022 She was invited by the Ivors academy to speak at the Houses of Parliament to celebrate 20 years of the ivors composer awards.

 Charlotte studied at the Royal College of Music, London with Mark-Anthony Turnage (composition) and Martin Robertson (saxophone) and on graduating was awarded the prestigious Queen Elizabeth the Queen Mother Rosebowl.